artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 first, and so on.
 The last four characters (the last UUID quad) are used to create the leaf of the AIP store directory tree, and the AIP with that UUID resides in that leaf.

+This folder structure is the same for both compressed and uncompressed AIPs.
+AIPs that have been compressed for storage will be in ``.7z`` format.
+Uncompressed AIPs will be stored as a directory, rather than a zipfile.

+The quad directory structure is used for storage only.
+When you download the AIP, you will only get the AIP itself, not the quad directories.

+For more information about how AIPs are structured, please see :ref:`AIP structure <aip-structure>`.

 :ref:`Back to the top <archival-storage>`